vankessel/vankessel.github.io/_drafts/intro-to-neural-networks-1.md

 An optimizer is a method that uses the loss function and dataset to determine how to change the parameters (weights) of the network.

-Gradient descent is the optimization process of running a sample input from the dataset through the network, then using the derivative of the error of a with respect to the weights of the network (The [gradient](https://en.wikipedia.org/wiki/Gradient)) to nudge the weights in a direction that lowers that error.
+Stochastic gradient descent (SGD) is the optimization process of running a sample input from the dataset through the network, then using the derivative of the error of a with respect to the weights of the network (The [**gradient**](https://en.wikipedia.org/wiki/Gradient)) to nudge the weights in a direction that lowers that error.

-Stochastic gradient descent (SGD) is the same process except the gradients of a bunch of random samples are averaged to reduce the chance of a single sample being an outlier.
-(This is technically mini-batch gradient descent, but SGD is the common term for this now).
+Mini-batch gradient descent is the same process except the gradients from a batch of random samples from the dataset are averaged to reduce the chance of a single sample being an outlier.

 There are more variants of gradient descent such as ones that involve momentum and adaptive learning rates which you can read more about [here](https://arxiv.org/abs/1609.04747).